Multiculturalism: Singapore

 Due to historical immigration trends, Singapore has a Chinese majority population with significant minority populations of Malays and Indians (predominantly Tamils).
-Other prominent smaller groups include Peranakans, Eurasians and Europeans.
+Other prominent smaller groups include Peranakans, Arabs, Armenians, Eurasians, Europeans, Americans, and Canadians.
 Besides English, Singapore recognizes three other languages—Malay, Mandarin Chinese and Tamil.
 English was established as the medium of instruction in schools during the 1960s and 1970s and is the language of trade and government while the other three languages are taught as second languages ("mother tongues").
 Besides being a multilingual country, Singapore also acknowledges festivals celebrated by the three main ethnic communities.

 Under the Raffles Plan of Singapore, the city was divided into ethnic enclaves such as Geylang, Chinatown, and Little India.
 Housing in Singapore is governed by the Ethnic Integration Policy, which ensures an even ethnic distribution throughout Singapore.
 A similar policy exists in politics as all Group Representation Constituencies are required to field at least one candidate from an ethnic minority.

 Today, such ethnic enclaves has mostly been eliminated, due to the contemporary Singapore's government policy to encourage further ethnic integration between the different races of Singapore.
 A prominent example is its public housing system.
 Unlike other countries, public housing is not ostracised by a wide majority of the population and its government, and acts as a necessary and vital measure to provide immaculate and safe housing surrounded by public amenities at affordable prices, especially during its rapid development and industrialisation in the early years of independence.
 It is also meant to foster social cohesion between the social classes and races of Singapore, and prevent neglected areas or districts and ethnic enclaves from developing – known as the Ethnic Integration Policy (EIP).
 As such, it is considered a unique part of Singaporean culture, being commonly associated with the country.